srberlan/WEAVE/README.md

 # WEAVE
 Templates for creating source catalogues for WEAVE-MOS observations

-There are two python files, adopted to an specific WEAVE survey needs (SCIP).
-You only need to modify and run the createFits.py.
-Just have the other one (createCols.py) in the same directory.
-The code should be self explanatory, but basically you need to read your data and include each of the columns as a vectors when requested.
-You will see that some columns are mandatory: make sure you fill those.
-The other ones can be left empty if you do not have the information, but try to fill as much as possible.
+There are two Python files provided, adapted for specific WEAVE survey needs (SCIP).
+You only need to modify and run createFits.py; simply keep the other file (createCols.py) in the same directory.

+The code is designed to be self-explanatory: read your data and include each column as a vector when prompted.
+Please note that several columns are mandatory.
+Other columns may be left empty if you do not have the information, but it is best to provide as much detail as possible.

+Once you have integrated your data, run the script using:

+python createFits.py
-Once the file is filled with your data, just run the code as: python createFits.py.
-The output of running the code is a fits catalogue, from which you can create your Observing Blocks.

-In case you need to adapt the codes to another MOS survey/program, just modify the specific columns in both codes for generating your prefered WEAVE template.
+The output is a FITS catalogue, which you can then use to create your Observing Blocks.
+If you need to adapt these scripts for a different MOS survey or program, simply modify the specific column definitions in both files to generate your preferred WEAVE template.